- Services & Solutions

 For example, some initial questions for any SharePoint 2016 implementation may start with:

-Note: This question is key because 90% of all SharePoint and/or Office 365 implementations end up being morphing into a hybrid environment to meet multiple organizational needs.
+Note: This question is key because 90% of all SharePoint and/or Office 365 implementations end up being morphed into a hybrid environment to meet multiple organizational needs.

-Is a main goal of your organization's SharePoint 2016 and/or Office 365 implementation to be a:
+Is the main goal of your organization's SharePoint 2016 and/or Office 365 implementation to be a:

 Note: These are just a few initial questions but this helps set the stage around developing a SharePoint 2016 roadmap and implementation strategy that is forward thinking and addresses possible future needs.

 To learn more about EPC Group's Business Intelligence Consulting Services and Solutions, visit EPC Group's Business Intelligence offerings page.

 In your organization's initial SharePoint 2016 envisioning and requirements gathering sessions, the goal should be to get as many stakeholders from different departments and/or divisions within the organization involved as possible in the project so that they understand its overall proposed lifecycle and what may be expected of them.

 Inevitably, there will be differing opinions from project team members on things such as the overall site structure, taxonomy, hierarchy, and even the security model around permissions strategies.